-How these young South London Leaders got their local police to stop posting photos of weapons online
+How these young Leaders got the police to stop posting photos of weapons online

 Tehillah and Josephine are young leaders from Notre Dame School in Southwark, London, and part of South London Citizens.